chapleau/simplefwk-utilitytools/readme.md

 int RootNtupleWriterTool::registerBranch(std::string branch_name, IObjectHolder* obj)
 ````

 Here, the first argument is self-explanatory while the second is a pointer to a newly created object (inheriting from the ``IObjectHolder`` interface) that implements data management functions specific to the type of object to be stored.
-This extra level of abstraction allows for a generic design where the details of the data to be stored is completely decoupled from the writer tool itself.
+This extra level of abstraction allows for a generic design where the details of the data to be stored are completely decoupled from the writer tool itself.

+Concrete ``IObjectHolder`` classes are available in the ``simplefwk-utilitytoolsinterfaces`` package for primitive data types and for STL containers (``std::vector`` notably).

+Since ROOT can only (de)serialize data into a file if it knows about it (through what is called a dictionnary), every request for branch creation perform type safety checks to assess compatibility of the branch data type with ROOT's I/O system.

 ##Reading from a TTree